SysKitTeam/docs-insights/known-issues/scan-ad-server-number.md

 ---
-title: Number of processed servers during the scan is incorrect.
+title: Number of processed servers during the scan is incorrect
 description: Number of processed servers during the scan is incorrect.
 author: Tomislav Sirovec
 date: 17/01/2018